 Q: What to bring to a tutoring session?

-A: It is better for you to bring your textbook, supplementary materials, class notes, the syllabus, homework assignments, past tests, past quizzes, calculator, etc. We have reference books in the center.
+A: It is better for you to bring your textbook, supplementary materials, class notes, the syllabus, homework assignments, past tests, past quizzes, calculator, etc.

 Q: What if I dislike the tutor who I am currently working with?

 A: We always encourage our students to find a tutor with whom you feel comfortable.
 It is important to match your learning style to a tutor’s tutoring style.
 It is our hope to meet every student’s need.
 Please always feel free to share your concerns with the program director, Dr. Julie Zhao at 330-972-2823 or firstname.lastname@example.org.

 Q: Should I use the tutoring services instead of getting help from my instructors?

 A: Absolutely not!
 The instructors are the key to your learning and the best resource!
 We highly encourage you to make optimal use of in-class learning, instructors’ office hours, recitations and problem sessions.
 Keep in mind that our tutors also use your professors’ lecture notes and homework assignments as main references.